shullgroup/rheoQCM/README.md

 ### Prerequisites

+* The stand-alone file (exe) runs without installation (On Windows only).
+No Python distribution is needed.

 * Python 3.5+ is required.
 For data analysis only, it can run with both 32-bit and 64-bit Python.
 If you want the data collection with myVNA, 32-bit Python and Windows system are required.

 * Hardware and external software for data collection: The AccessMyVNA and myVNA programs were obtained from <http://g8kbb.co.uk/html/downloads.html>.